uwuxie/C9/README.md

     - Hold the activation key.
     - Alternatively, you can use a button mapper to map the "Activate Grid Cursor" shortcut.
 However, an activation key must still be assigned.
 - See the table below for gesture dispatch.
-- When activated, either D-pad center or numpad 5 can be used to long press.
-For example, in the standard control scheme, it may be easier to long press numpad 5 instead of D-pad center and then press one of the D-pad directions to long press and drag.
 - When activated and if in the toggle control scheme, press the activation key to toggle between cursor movement and scrolling.
 - To deactivate, hold the activation key.
     - If you are using a button mapper, it may be possible to use your button mapper to deactivate the cursor as long as it does not conflict with buttons reserved and intercepted by the cursor.